hack101/lesson5/README.md

 </form>
 ```

-Now let's say we want to count the number of characters in the textbox.
+Let's say we want to count the number of characters in the textbox.
 We could, of course, click submit, and look at the text content on the server, count the characters, and send back a rerendered page with the number of characters, but that's clunky and requires reloading the page everytime.
 We want to do this live.

 First order of business: Let's add another div on top.
 ```html